QUINEBAUG RIVER TRAIL:

-To start from the Water Street parking lots; Take exit 91 off of I-395 to Route 6 west.
+To start from the Water Street parking lots (Southern Section); Take exit 37 off of I-395 to Route 6 west.
 Turn right on Route 12 north (Main St).

-For the Main parking lot; Take your first right on Water St. The parking lot is on your left.
+For the South Water Street parking lot; Take your first right on Water St. The parking lot is on your left.
 At the far end of the parking lot is cross-light over to the trail.

-For the Trailhead parking lot; Take your third left on Commerce Ave, then a left on Water St. A parking lot is on your right next to the pedestrian bridge.
+For the North Water Street parking lot; Take your third left on Commerce Ave, then a left on Water St. A parking lot is on your right next to the pedestrian bridge.

-To start from the Route 12 ball fields; Take exit 91 off of I-395 to Route 6 west.
-After passing underneath the Providence & Worcester Railroad bridge, take a left at the first stoplight along Route 12 south.
-Take your first right past the Killingly Water Treatment Plant and park near the ball fields.
+To start from the Wauregan Road parking lot (Southern Section); Take exit 37 off of I-395 to Route 6 west.
+After passing underneath the Providence & Worcester Railroad Bridge, take a left at the first stoplight along Wauregan Rd (Route 12) south.
+Take your first right alongside the Killingly Water Treatment Plant and park near the ball fields.
 The trail runs alongside the river.